-Representative Sample Areas (RSA) are selected as part of the HCV assessment process.
-Each RSA is selected to reflect a particular native ecosystem of the landscape.
-Once HCV, other values and RSA have been confirmed details of their location, values, threats, management, and monitoring are recorded in the relevant Natural Values Management Register, and then communicated to ABP employees via email and/or regional meetings.
+Representative Sample Areas (RSAs) are selected as part of the HCV assessment process.
+Each RSA is selected to reflect a particular native Ecosystem of the landscape.
+Once HCV, other values and RSA have been confirmed details of their location, values, threats, management, and monitoring will be recorded in the relevant Natural Values Management Register and then communicated to ABP employees via email and/or regional meetings.
 Where appropriate, results are made publicly available through industry forums and community workshops.